naman14310/DataScience_Libraries/Basics of Seaborn/README.md

-# Data-Analysis-using-Seaborn
+# Data Analysis using Seaborn
-Data analysis using seaborn library and its various types of plots
+Seaborn is a Python data visualization library based on matplotlib.
+It provides a high-level interface for drawing attractive and informative statistical graphics.